psilons/python-ent-tutorial/chapter_09_design/software_engineering.md

 In order to make reusable code, we have to abstract details so that users can understand the functionality without unfamiliar/unnecessary details.
-So proper abstraction decides how widely it can be reused.
+So proper abstraction is essential, the abstraction decides how widely it can be reused.
 One counter example is the power outlets, we have so many types without abstraction due to historic reason.

 ![power outlets](https://www.110220volts.com/media/wysiwyg/imgs/plugtypes_around_the_world.jpg)

+Abstraction is usually the stable points in the system.
+If there is no stable point in a system, then any change in a system is system wide, i.e., the change propagates everywhere.
+So proper abstraction serves as gates to stop changes from inside to outside.
+It is done through refactoring.
+When the interface speaks in business language, you can see the beauty.

+Composability means how we write code for others to call.
+How convenient can they reuse our code?
+What requirements do they fill in before they can use our code?

-Furthermore, we have to think about the composability, such as calling it 10K times per second (scalability), or chain call in a certain way.
+Another aspect of composability is that our code may be called 10K times per second (scalability), or chain calls in a certain way.
 Leaving an untested composition to users to find out is not pleasant.

 We are going to discuss these aspects in more details next.

 [Software Principles](docs/design_principles.md)

+We illustrate the content with 5 small examples.
+It's hard to find good examples.
+First, it needs to be small so that we know the requirements quickly.
+On the other hand, it needs to be complex enough to show the difference.